wetw0rk/Sickle/README.md

 ### Module Based Design

-This tool was originally designed during the CTP course (OSCE) as a one big script, however recently when a change needed to be done to the script I had to relearn my own code...
-In order to avoid this in the future I decided to keep all modules under the "modules" directory.
-I will be adding documentation on how to add your own formats and modules soon.
+This tool was originally designed as a one big script, however recently when a change needed to be done to the script I had to relearn my own code...
+In order to avoid this in the future I've decided to keep all modules under the "modules" directory.
 If you prefer the old design, I have kept a copy under the DOCUMENTATION directory.

 ```sh
 ~# sickle -l